flyteorg/flyte/docs/deployment/configuration/performance.rst

      - ``propeller.downstream-eval-duration``.
 Default value: ``5s``.
    * - ``max-streak-length``
      -  Maximum number of consecutive evaluation rounds that one propeller worker can use for one workflow.
-     -  A large ``max-streak-length`` value can lead to faster completion times for workflows that benefit from continuous processing, especially cached or computationally intensive workflows; at the cost of overall lower throughput and higher latency as workers would be spending most of their time on a few workflows.
-If set to `1`, the worker adds the workflowID back to the WorkQueue immediately after a single evaluation loop is completed and waits for another worker to pick it up before processing again, effectively prioritizing "hot workflows".
+     -  A large value can lead to faster completion times for workflows that benefit from continuous processing, especially cached or computationally intensive workflows, but at the cost of lower throughput and higher latency as workers would be spending most of their time on a few workflows.
+If set to ``1``, the worker adds the workflowID back to the WorkQueue immediately after a single evaluation loop is completed, and waits for another worker to pick it up before processing again, effectively prioritizing fast-changing or "hot" workflows.
      -  ``propeller.max-streak-length``.
 Default value: ``8`` .
    * - ``max-size_mbs``
      - Max size of the write-through in-memory cache that FlytePropeller can use to store Inputs/Outputs metadata for faster read operations.